Thoughts

 The part nobody talks about

-You should be like: "Oh, it's working.
+The right response is closer to: "Oh, it's working.
 Of course it is."
 And move on.

 The whole game

-Because that's who you are now.
+Because that's the floor now.